 If you haven’t already, measure the reverse osmosis unit’s wall mount and mark a location for it underneath your kitchen sink, being sure that the markings are level.

-Keep in mind that the system needs to be raised off the floor to allow you to unscrew and change the filters without having to remove the whole unit from under your sink.
+Keep in mind that most systems need to be mounted above the cabinet floor to allow you to unscrew and change the filters without needing to remove the entire unit from beneath the sink.

 Screw the wall mount into place and attach the reverse osmosis water filters directly to the mount.